ambipomyan/Wikipages/README.md

-This repo is for my WikiPages -- Samsh Wiki tag to find more!
+This repo is for my WikiPages -- Smash Wiki tag to find more!
 - lecture notes
   - Neurobiology Notes(CHN)
 - software and tools